-Welcome!
 The city's M/WBE program is designed to assist minority- and women-owned business enterprises in providing goods and services to the city.
-In addition, the program provides workshops and seminars for minority- and women-owned businesses, and assistance with the resolution of problems and complaints relating to the M/WBE program.
+In addition, the program provides workshops and seminars for minority- and women-owned businesses.
 You do not have to be a certified minority company to do business with the City of Winston-Salem but the certification will improve your chances to participate on city contracts.

 To locate certified minority and women-owned businesses in the Winston-Salem area, go to our M/WBE Businesses page.
-To learn about upcoming bids and other important business opportunities, go to our Bid Opportunities page.
+To learn about upcoming bids and other important business opportunities, please visit the Bid Opportunities page.

 News and Updates